8 Great Reasons to Au Pair Abroad

 Aupair.com

-Hannah Chenoweth is a recently graduated journalism major from West Virginia University.
+Hannah Chenoweth is graduated as a journalism major from West Virginia University.
 She lived in Madrid, Spain as an au pair.